fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 - multiplication by a scalar - scales the vector

-A vector exists outside of its coordinates and is not the same as its coordinates Vectors can represent different coordinates in different coordinate spaces through [[linear transformation]].
+A vector exists outside of its coordinates and is not the same as its coordinates Vectors can represent different coordinates in different coordinate spaces through [[Linear Transformation]].

 ### Orthogonal Vectors